gnafit/gna/doc/source/tutorial/introduction.rst

 Each output's data may be accessed via function call: `trans.output()` works the same way as `trans.output.data()`.

-Let us no see the actual code examples.
+Let us now see the actual code examples.